 |Setting||Jerusalem and England, particularly Nottinghamshire, c1199|

 Prince of Thieves deviates from the established story quite wildly, lacking Prince John, Archery Contests and a whole lot more.
 The film also contains attempted rape, racism, constant swearing, devil worship, nudity and defenestration and is rated PG.
 The actor's accents are also rather bizarre, with no-one sounding as if they have ever been to Nottinghamshire.
 The surprising thing about Robin Hood: Prince of Thieves is that it came out in 1991, same as Terminator 2: Judgement Day.
-While Terminator 2's Sarah Connor is a strong, feminine, focussed, determined, well-rounded, motherly heroine.
-Robin Hood: Prince of Thieves has a different portrayal of women, as Maid Marian screams 'Robin!' a lot and doesn't otherwise do a lot.
+While Terminator 2's Sarah Connor is a strong, feminine, focussed, determined, well-rounded, motherly heroine, Robin Hood: Prince of Thieves has a different portrayal of women.
+Maid Marian screams 'Robin!' a lot and doesn't otherwise do a lot.
 Even though the film's set in the Middle Ages, there's no need to portray women in a way so mediæval.

 Sean Connery cameos in Robin Hood: Prince of Thieves but his Robin and Marian co-star Audrey Hepburn sadly does not.
 Brian Blessed would later play Friar Tuck in 2018's Direct-to-Video Robin Hood: The Rebellion.
 A longer Director's Cut was released on DVD with more scenes featuring the Sheriff and witch.